-United Nations Development Programme (UNDP).
 UNDP produced a guide some years ago Fighting corruption in the health sector UNDP (2011).
 But UNDP seems to be less active today: on UNDP’s website they simply state that ‘UNDP has strong partnerships with other organisations working on anti-corruption such as the UN Office of Drugs and Crime, Tiri, GTZ, the Basel Institute on Governance, the Huairou Commission and the Institute of Governance Studies of Bangladesh.’

 The Global Fund is one organisation that has been at the forefront of some of these efforts as it has sought to eliminate corruption related to its own disbursements (Usher 2016 Global fund plays hardball on corruption).

 EHFCN is a not-for-profit organisation financed through subscription fees, founded in 2005 as a result of the first pan-European conference held in London in October 2004.
 Its members are healthcare and counter fraud organisations in Europe.
 EHFCN has published a book on Healthcare fraud, corruption and waste in Europe: national and academic perspectives (EHFCN 2017).

 U4 is a resource centre set up by Development Agencies to do independent research on corruption issues in developing countries.
 As they say in their website We share research and evidence to help international development actors get sustainable results.
 You can contact them at firstname.lastname@example.org.

 Here’s what we suggest:

 Contacting others also has a second benefit.
-Everybody involved in efforts against corruption, whatever their country or sector, is nervous of whether their anti-corruption ideas are plausible.
-They are aware they have no deep knowledge of how to tackle corruption and have less time to spend on this than they would like; so they are lacking in confidence.
+Most of us who are involved in efforts against corruption, whatever their country or sector, are nervous of whether our anti-corruption ideas are plausible.
+Officials are aware they have no deep knowledge of how to tackle corruption and have less time to spend on this than they would like; so they are lacking in confidence.
 The best way to gain confidence is to talk with other people who also understand the problems in your sector.

 We have assembled in this review all the useful health system guidance and experience that we know of, together with worldwide experience in health system anti-corruption reform.
 So, do read this review first!
 There is nothing recent that you can read other than this review, but if you want to read just a little of the older material, we suggest the following three reports: